Adya-Prasad/lab-agile-planning/README.md

 **Let's Grow Together**

 I created this Repository only for _learning purposes_ so I have not taken a **license** for it...

+## Before dive into this lab, let's define a basic scenario for our example.

+Scenario:

+    We have a small development team working on a project.
+    We're using a simple Agile methodology (e.g., Scrum) for planning and execution.
+    The .xlsx file will contain a basic product backlog.
+    The .py file will calculate the total story points for the backlog.

+Creating the .xlsx File (Product Backlog)

+File Name: product_backlog.xlsx

+This file will contain a simple table with columns for:

+    Story ID
+    Story Description
+    Story Points
+    Priority